Health Level 7

 HL7 is an international community of healthcare subject matter experts and information scientists collaborating to create standards for the exchange, management and integration of electronic healthcare information.

 Most HL7 standards are not Open Standards, depending on the definition, since the current HL7 International IP Policy requires that an implementer or user be an organizational member of HL7, which requires an annual payment of a fee.
 The revenue model and business plan of HL7 is discussed in HL7 Strategic Initiatives and Implementation Proposal.
 However, since the earlier policy as described in the Bylaws of October 2002 placed the HL7 protocol specifications in the Public Domain, and under 17 USC § 102 there is no copyright protection for an “idea, procedure, process, system, method of operation, concept, principle, or discovery”, this revised policy may not be enforceable.
 As of Sept 4, 2012, the HL7 Board of Directors has announced its intention to relax this policy and allow free access and implementation to promote adoption and interoperability, as described in their press release.

 Hospitals and other healthcare provider organizations typically have many different computer systems used for everything from billing records to patient tracking.
 All of these systems should communicate with each other (or “interface”) when they receive new information but not all do so.
-HL7 specifies a number of flexible standards, guidelines, and methodologies by which various healthcare systems can communicate with each other.
+HL7 specifies the number of flexible standards, guidelines, and methodologies by which various healthcare systems can communicate with each other.
 Such guidelines or data standards are a set of rules that allow information to be shared and processed in a uniform and consistent manner.
 These data standards are meant to allow healthcare organizations to easily share clinical information.
 Theoretically, this ability to exchange information should help to minimize the tendency for medical care to be geographically isolated and highly variable.